 The Fish Pot is one of the most celebrated spots on Barbados, serving a delicious medley of fresh seafood and pasta dishes, accompanied by a wide selection of wines expertly chosen by the owner, who’s something of an oenophile.

-Drinks are available from the Fish Pot during restaurant hours.
+Drinks are available at the Fish Pot from 8am till late.

 Grantley Adams International Airport is located in the south of the island – get here from London Gatwick with British Airways and Virgin Atlantic, who also fly there from Manchester.
 If you’re island-hopping, you’ll also find connections to other Caribbean destinations.
-Taxis from the airport to the hotel cost around US$30.
+Private transfers are available for an additional cost ($110 a way for two; $125 a way for up to six; $142.50 a way for up to eight) and fast track passes can be organised for $65 a person (free for children under 12).

 If you want to hire some wheels, you’ll find a few car rental desks at the airport.
 The hotel is located in the north of the island near Port St Charles and Speightstown, along highway 1B.